Updated 8/28/24 at 8:24 p.m. AST

 Happy Thursday!

-According to the National Weather Service (NWS) in San Juan, Puerto Rico, Thursday will be mostly sunny, and there will continue to be a chance of rain and thunderstorms across the region.
-A large plume of Saharan dust is expected to be over the islands, which may be unhealthy for sensitive individuals and those with pre-existing health conditions.
-The high temperature will be approximately 91°F, 32.7°C, with winds out of the east at about 22 mph, gusting up to 28 mph.
-The Heat Index is expected to remain high, and staying hydrated and cool is essential.
-The chance of rain on Thursday is roughly 30 percent.
+According to the National Weather Service (NWS) in San Juan, Puerto Rico, Thursday will be mostly sunny with scattered showers due to moisture associated with a tropical wave near the region.
+The high temperature will be approximately 88°F, 31.1°C, with a high heat index.
+Winds will be out of the east at roughly 15 mph, gusting up to 20 mph, and the chance of rain on Thursday is approximately 30 percent.

-Thursday night will be mostly cloudy, with a chance of scattered showers and thunderstorms.
-The low temperature will be approximately 79°F, 26.1°C, and winds out of the east will be about 23 mph, gusting up to 29 mph.
-The possibility of rain on Thursday night is roughly 60 percent.
+Thursday night will be partly cloudy, with scattered showers.
+The low temperature will be approximately 82°F, 27.7°C, with winds out of the east at roughly 20 mph, gusting up to 25 mph.
+The chance of rain on Thursday night is approximately 30 percent.

-Yellow = Limited Risk, Orange = Moderate Risk, Red = Significant Risk
+Yellow = Limited Risk, Orange = Elevated Risk, Red = Significant Risk

-Below: Infrared satellite imagery obtained at 6:00 p.m.
-AST on Wednesday indicates a mostly cloudy sky around the USVI and Puerto Rico.
-Rainfall and thunderstorms are possible.
+Below: Infrared satellite imagery obtained at 8:00 p.m.
+AST on Wednesday indicates a partly to mostly cloudy sky around the USVI and Puerto Rico.
+Showers and thunderstorms are possible.

 MARINE WEATHER UPDATE

 On Thursday, the seas will be approximately 3 to 4 feet, with occasional seas up to 5 feet.
-Winds will be out of the east at about 15 to 10 knots, gusting up to 25 knots.
+Winds will be out of the east at around 15 knots, gusting up to 25 knots.

-On Thursday night, the seas will be approximately 4 to 6 feet, with occasional seas up to 8 feet.
-Winds will be out of the east at about 15 to 20 knots, gusting up to 30 knots.
+On Thursday night, the seas will be approximately 3 to 4 feet, with occasional seas up to 5 feet.
+Winds will be out of the east at approximately 15 to 20 knots, gusting up to 25 knots.

 Wave Height Forecast Map courtesy of NWS: